Using the Schedule

 The "Schedule" is the production schedule for your workshop, listing the Manufacturing Orders in the order of priority.
 You can drag-and-drop the orders to amend the schedule.
 The production personnel should start working on the Manufacturing Orders from the top of the list and work their way down.

-If you are looking to manage the production tasks at a more detailed level, you can use the "Tasks" list for managing the tasks for your Resources.
+If you are looking to manage the production tasks at a more detailed level, you can use the "Tasks" list for tracking tasks for your Resources and Operators.
 Read more here.

 Tip: Read more about typical Make to Order and Make to Stock workflows in Katana.

 The Schedule view is valuable as:

 - It shows the Ingredients availability for each Manufacturing Order.
 Read more about Ingredients availability.

 - It shows the Production status for each Manufacturing Order.
 Read more about Manufacturing Order Production statuses.